 Parties will be invited to make opening statements, to present their evidence, to crossexamine the other side and to make closing statements.
+Generally, the LPA will open first and the appellant will close last.

-There is no obligation to hire lawyers to present the case at a public inquiry but many LPA's will do so.
+There is no obligation to hire lawyers to present the case at a public inquiry but many LPAs will do so.